paulskirk53/Observatory-wiki/Diaries/Technical diary -Electronics.md

 13-3-25
 ## Dome drive
-The field test showed the dome drive motor turned in the wrong direction so needs a field pair swapping e.g. swap A+ and A- ALso the encoder wiring - one lead had broken. - now repaired.
+The field test showed the dome drive motor turned in the wrong direction so needs a field pair swapping e.g. swap A+ and A- (done & worked)
+Also the encoder wiring - one lead had broken. - now repaired.

 12-3-2025
 ## Dome drive